Like a Local

 Pearce’s Farm Stand

 What started out as a small side-of-the-road stand manned by Mary Ann and Bob Pearce’s kids has grown into a large-scale farm and outdoor market, growing and selling everything from apples to zucchini.
 Each fall, the neighboring cornfields are converted into a giant maze that, in past years, has depicted aerial portraits of the owner and even an ad for a local burger chain, Culver’s.
+This seasonal stand is open daily from Mid-July through October, 9:30am to 5:30pm.

 When simply “seeing” a destination just won’t do.